namebogsecret/learnarmenianalphabet/README.md

 1. Install the dependencies: `pip install -r requirements.txt`
 2. Copy `.env.example` to `.env` and fill in your tokens
 3. Run the bot: `python main.py`
+4. Or use the helper script `./run.sh` which pulls updates, installs dependencies and starts the application.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.